-Results from the AMIP-style WEIO experiment (Figure 6a) are consistent with the expected local effect of increasing the entrainment factor.
-Precipitation decreases in the WEIO which increases moisture in the Somali jet.
-This increases precipitation in the southeast Arabian Sea and Bay of Bengal where the jet exits the increased entrainment factor region.
-A Gill-type response to off-equatorial diabatic heating (Gill 1980) from increasing precipitation in the Bay of Bengal strengthens the flow up the monsoon trough.
+in the southeast Arabian Sea and Bay of Bengal where the jet exits the increased entrainment factor region.
+A Gill-type response to off-equatorial diabatic heating (Gill, 1980) from increasing precipitation in the Bay of Bengal strengthens the flow up the monsoon trough.
 This increases precipitation in central India, but the increase is only a small fraction of the MetUM bias over the Indian Peninsula.
 Where the mean flow (Figure 1) enters the increased entrainment factor region, precipitation decreases inside the boundary.
-This is consistent with our expectation that an abrupt increase in entrainment factor tends to decrease precipitation (see Section 4.1).
+This is consistent with our expectation that an abrupt increase in entrainment factor tends to decrease precipitation (section 4.1).
 Where the mean flow exits the increased entrainment factor region, we see the opposite effect, with especially large increases in precipitation within a few grid points of the boundary.

-The increased precipitation in and around India is consistent with sensitivity experiments indicating that reducing erroneous diabatic heating over the Indian Ocean leads to improved monsoon circulation in GCMs (Bollasina and Ming 2012).
-Analysis of observed OLR signatures associated with intraseasonal variations indicates that the equatorial Indian Ocean and South Asian continental convection zones compete, and when one is suppressed, the other tends to become more active (e.g. Krishnan et al. 2000).
-This is also illustrated in our experiment as the air dried by precipitation around India returns to the equator aloft, descending over
+The increased precipitation in and around India is consistent with sensitivity experiments indicating that reducing erroneous diabatic heating over the Indian Ocean leads to improved monsoon circulation in GCMs (Bollasina and Ming, 2012).
+Analysis of observed outgoing long-wave radiation (OLR) signatures associated with intraseasonal variations indicates that the equatorial Indian Ocean and South Asian continental convection zones compete, and when one is suppressed, the other tends to become more active (e.g. Krishnan et al., 2000).
+This is also illustrated in our experiment as the air dried by precipitation around India returns to the Equator aloft, descending over the WEIO (not shown).
+The precipitation anomalies and cyclonic wind anomalies in and around India in this experiment are also consistent with interannual anomalies and intraseasonal empirical orthogonal functions (EOFs) calculated from NCEP/NCAR reanalysis data (Sperber et al., 2000), indicating that an improved representation of these modes of variability could lead to a similar pattern of improvement in the mean state.